Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Evaluation in Real-World Settings

 \textbf{Sensor Fusion.} An alternative defense against adversarial patches could involve integrating independent sensors like Lidar or radar with camera data for LVD predictions.
 However, Lidar is too costly for Level-2 AVs \cite{sato2021dirty}, and our tests found that radar-camera fusion did not prevent ACC misbehavior or collisions (see Appendix \ref{appendix:fusion}).
-This may be because of the use of Kalman filters in sensor fusion, which assumes measurement noise is zero-mean Gaussian and are vulnerable to perturbations smaller than one standard deviation of this noise \cite{jha2020ml}.
+This may be because of using Kalman filters for sensor fusion, which assume measurement noise is zero-mean Gaussian and are vulnerable to perturbations smaller than one standard deviation of this noise \cite{jha2020ml}.
 In addition, sensor fusion outputs a weighted summation of radar and camera predictions, which cannot completely eliminate deviations caused by erroneous camera predictions, particularly when they significantly deviate from the ground truth.
-In some production ACC, camera predictions typically carry more weight.
-The vulnerability of sensor fusion was also reported in previous works \cite{hallyburton2022security}
+In some production ACC, camera predictions carry more weight.
+The sensor fusion vulnerability was also reported in previous work~\cite{hallyburton2022security}.